 “The opportunity to race in French Polynesia is an absolute privilege.
 I doubt my words will justify the beauty of this place & the soft nature of the people.
 The people here are just next level cool.
 Their soft & giving nature mixed with their passion for the ocean is unreal, not something you find anywhere else in the world.”

 The day before competition starts “Fanfan’s Catamaran” takes competitors staying in Bora Bora to the start in Tahaa – World Champion Sean Rice who won the Maraamu last year labelled the vessel the ‘Booze Cruise’ last year.
-An, unfortunately, not too unusual story surrounding Sean’s participation this year.
+There is an unfortunately not too unusual story surrounding Sean’s not participating this year.
 Ready & eager to defend his title in Bora Bora, Sean was in Europe en route for the Maraamu.
 Whilst in Paris he went to see the authorities to renew this visa for Tahiti – fairly straight forward one would think if you are in FRANCE & looking to head to FRENCH Polynesia……not so!!!
 Sean was told he’d have to head back home (to South Africa) to renew his visa.
 Sadly for Sean & French Polynesia he could not return to defend his title & French Polynesia, yet again, missed a wonderful opportunity to promote the destination & to encourage tourism, the economic motor of the country…..
 Vive la France & Vive l’administration Francaise!

 Competitors this year came from as far afield as New Zealand, Australia, Italy & Canada to compete with the local Polynesians, the greatest race of ocean paddlers the world has ever known.